-- 4. Involve the diabetes specialist team if diabetes related delays in discharge are anticipated. - 5.
-Provide patient education to ensure safe management of diabetes on discharge. - 6.
+- 1. Identify whether the patient has simple or complex discharge planning needs and plan how they will be met. - 2.
+Involve the diabetes specialist team if diabetes related delays in discharge are anticipated. - 3.
 Discharge should not be delayed solely because of poor glucose control.

-The patient or carer's ability to manage the diabetes should be taken into consideration.
-Discuss with the diabetes specialist team if necessary. - 7.
-Systems should be in place to ensure effective communication with community teams, particularly if changes to the patients' preoperative diabetes treatment have been made during the hospital stay. - 8.
-Diabetes expertise should be available to support safe discharge and the team that normally looks after the patient's diabetes should be contactable by telephone.
+- 4. Systems should be in place to ensure effective communication with community teams, particularly if changes to the patients' preoperative diabetes treatment have been made during the hospital stay. - 5.
+Diabetes expertise should be available to support safe discharge and the team that normally looks after the patient's diabetes should be contactable by telephone. - Ensure that patients are given a copy of the 'Sick Day Rules' (see Appendix 7)